-5.4.1 Direction of Flight
+Direction of Flight

 Competitors may design their Free program to start upwind or downwind on the X-axis or on the Y-axis.
-It is recommended that a downwind X-axis or Y-axis entry be noted on Forms B and C. (See 6.13.4.)
+It is recommended that a downwind X-axis or Y-axis entry be noted on Forms B and C. (See 6.13.4)

-5.5 THE UNKNOWN COMPULSORY PROGRAM
+THE UNKNOWN COMPUSLORY PROGRAM

-IAC Headquarters will provide Unknown compulsory programs for each category scheduled to be flown to each Contest Director.
+IAC Headquarters will provide Unknown compulsory programs to each Contest Director for each category scheduled to be flown.